West Virginia Layoffs — August 2020

 | HMS Host | Beckley | 8 | Layoff |

-The largest notice was filed by Murray Energy Holdings Company Marshall County Coal at its Cameron facility, reporting 846 affected workers.
+The biggest impact was at Murray Energy Holdings Company Marshall County Coal at its Cameron facility, reporting 846 affected workers.
 Murray Energy Holdings Company Marion County Coal followed with 474 workers.

 Trend & Outlook